XboxChaos/composer/README.md

 Halo 4 Audio Extractor

-Currently only extracts some sounds from soundstream.pck.
-Don't try opening soundbank.pck; the program's still kinda broken.
+Currently only extracts some of the game's sounds.
+Open both soundstream.pck and soundbank.pck (or just load them from their folder on the disk) and enjoy.